AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 >[!IMPORTANT]
 > Do not upgrade if you are using CORS.
 We identified an issue impacting GraphQL content delivery part on this release.
 A change in default AEM dispatcher config around how GraphQL persisted queries are cached can break the GraphQL content delivery of persisted queries for customers using a CORS configuration.

 Summarized below are the continuous improvements for release 10912, which was publicly released on February 3, 2023.
-This release is an update from release 10675.
+This release is an update from previous release 9850.

 Note that feature enablement for this release will provide you full feature set.
-Latest new feature set is available here :
+Please find latest feature set is available here :

 ### Core Components {#corecomponents}